bbauska/ibm-intermediate-web-dev/README.md

 Uptrends is a website monitoring service that also monitors network and internet performance.
 As a remote server, it can access your web servers while masquerading as a user and report on its findings.
-It can even test your competitors\' websites and tell you how theirs performs compared to yours.
+It can even test your competitors&apos; websites and tell you how theirs performs compared to yours.
 DNS records and DNS fetch times are some other checks performed by Uptime.
 It also monitors SSL certificates to ensure that they do not become outdated.